kablamo/mvp.kablamo.org/page/about/index.markdown

 1. References (actually dereferencing)
 2. Object oriented programming
-3. Random stuff they can easily do in their favorite language but don't yet know how to do in Perl (opening files, testing, dependencies, etc).
+3. Random stuff they can easily do in their favorite language but don't yet know how to do in Perl (opening files, testing, templates, dependencies, etc).

 There are solutions to all these problems.
 But developers who are new to Perl don't have a single good, up-to-date, easily digestable online